What Is the Optimal Ranking Score Between Precision and Recall? We Can Always Find It and It Is Rarely $F_1$: Theory

 Let us introduce the indicator $\Delta_{\aScore_{1},\aScore_{2}}^{\aPerformance_{A},\aPerformance_{B}}\in\{0,1\}$ that specifies if the scores $\aScore_1$ and $\aScore_2$ disagree on the relative order between the performances $\aPerformance_A$ and $\aPerformance_B$.
 Given the implication that a mean of scores has on the rankings, we have

 And, as \cite{Kendall1938ANewMeasure}

 This means that \begin{myImportantResult}the rankings induced by the $\scoreFBeta$ scores form one shortest path (\ie a geodesic) between the rankings induced by $\scorePrecision$ and $\scoreRecall$\end{myImportantResult}.
 This is a key result for this paper, as it proves meaningful the search for the optimal tradeoff between $\scorePrecision$ and $\scoreRecall$ in the family of $\scoreFBeta$ scores.
+An example is provided in \cref{fig:cada-rre-main}.
 As $\kendall=1-2\distKendall$, \cref{eq:shortest-path-distances} can be rewritten in terms of correlations as